 Our program encourages intellectual risk taking as participants gather in an intensive seminar setting to explore new fields of research and inquiry.
 Hundreds of Harvard faculty members and Radcliffe fellows have benefited from this program, which challenges its participants to reimagine the boundaries of knowledge through multidisciplinary discussion.

-- Funding available to support one- to two-day, by-invitation-only seminars
+- Supports one- to two-day, by-invitation-only seminars

 - Accommodates roughly 12–20 participants, subject to budgetary limitations

-- Lead applicant must be either a Harvard ladder (tenured or tenure-track) faculty member (from any school) or a former or current Radcliffe fellow; co-applicants may apply with lead applicants who meet eligibility requirements
+- Lead applicant must be either a Harvard ladder (tenured or tenure-track) faculty member (from any school) or a former or current Radcliffe fellow; co-applicants may apply with lead applicants who meet eligibility requirements (Please visit our FAQs for more detailed information about eligibility.)

 - Applications are peer reviewed